Shell1010/AQW-md/Class Usage Guides/Empyrean Chronomancer.md

   og:image: https://bigrat.monster/media/bigrat.jpg
 ---

 While not considered a meta chronomancer, it's fun to use and can be a source of big damage.
 It has a large nuke coefficient and somewhat decent nuke cooldown, making it great for deleting damage sponge mobs.
-It's a pretty basic class overall.
+It also has very good defenses for a chronomancer, 30% Damage reduction and a decent HoT.
+It's a pretty basic class to use overall.

 It goes by a few names, like Immortal Chronomancer, Empyrean Chronomancer, or Eternal Chronomancer.
 During this guide I'll refer to it as ECM.